As you prioritize what to build now, next, and in the short-term, you'll want to begin tracking when that functionality will be available.

 Creating multiple release groups

-Multiple release groups is now available, starting on the Enterprise plan.
+Multiple release groups is now available, starting on the Business plan.

 If you have multiple teams working out of the same productboard workspace, each using a different release schedule, you can manage each as a separate release group.